azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

-The model calls the OrderService to get all the orders and performs different actions related to orders like inserting and updating.
+The model calls the OrderService to get all the orders and performs different actions related to orders like inserting, updating, sorting and filtering etc.

->> You might be wondering that why can't the View directly call the OrderService and put all the orders in a local/private state.
-You can definitely do that but since, I am allowing the users to edit the orders on a separate screen and then refresh on the original screen it would make more sense for the orders to be available globally.
-Another reason is that Model can provide sorting, filtering capabilities, which does not fit well in the OrderService.
-Another reason is that the model can invoke multiple services to aggregate and return data to the view.
+>> You might be wondering that why can't the view directly call the OrderService and display all the orders in a local/private state.
+You can definitely do that but since, I am allowing the users to edit the orders on a separate screen and then refreshing on the original screen it would make more sense for the orders to be available globally.
+Another reason is that root model can provide sorting, filtering capabilities, which does not fit well in the OrderService.
+The root model can invoke multiple services to aggregate and return data to the view and even add caching support (through a caching layer) to the app.

 Next, let's take a look at the OrderService.